Why It Works

 Thai sticky rice (also sold as "sweet" and "glutinous" rice) can be found online and at Asian markets; other varieties of sticky short-grain rice, like sushi and risotto rice, will not work as a substitute here.

 If you don't have a bamboo steamer, you can use a stainless steel steamer insert, or even a colander.
 If you have a traditional Thai sticky rice steamer, which looks a bit like an oversized pour-over coffee rig with a metal jug base and a bamboo basket instead of a filter, then obviously you don't need my help and you can carry on making sticky rice as usual.

 Make-Ahead and Storage

-Finished sticky rice will stay warm for about 1 hour, if covered.
+Finished sticky rice will stay warm for about one hour, if covered.
 Sticky rice can be reheated in the microwave; cover and heat on low power, checking every 30 seconds, until warmed through.

 |Nutrition Facts (per serving)|

 |Amount per serving|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|